 The administrative structure of Maya Pedal, consists of the administrative council and a board of directors.
 The board of directors are mostly of women representing partner groups.
 The board meets at Maya Pedal every 2 months on a voluntary basis.

-Association AGRAPTO, San Andres Itzapa
+Group AGRAPTO, San Andres Itzapa

 AGRAPTO produces and markets shampoos from aloe, chamomile, basil, rosemary, rose, horsetail, noni, etc. .
 They use bicycle blender from Maya Pedal to manufacture their products.

 Family Group Pachay Las Lomas, San Martín